Greenville–Spartanburg International Airport: Facilities

 The airport covers 3500 acre and has one runway, 4/22, 11,001 × 150 ft asphalt/concrete.

 The airport is mostly in Spartanburg County with a portion in Greenville County.
 It is in an unincorporated area, adjacent to sections of Greer.

 The airport has one terminal building with two concourses: Concourse A (gates A1–A9), and Concourse B (gates B1–B4).
 The check-in level is the same for all passengers.
 In 2012 the airport embarked on a four-year, $102 million terminal improvement program which would modernize the terminal and improve passenger flow, as well as prepare for future expansion.
 Future planning includes several options, i.e., the expansion of the terminal by 300% of its current capacity and the possibility of the addition of second runway, parallel to the existing one.

-Concourse A is used by American, Southwest, Silver Airways, Contour Airlines and United.
+Concourse A is used by American, Southwest, Silver Airways, Avelo Airlines and United.
 Allegiant Air and Delta use Concourse B.

 The airport can handle up to 250 passengers per hour through immigration and customs checkpoints.

 FedEx has a major package facility on the north end of the airport, and BMW has a facility which supports easy transfer of arriving parts to the company's manufacturing facility, three miles to the east.

-The airport was the facility used for many equestrian teams to deliver horses to and from the 2018 FEI World Equestrian Games in nearby Tryon, North Carolina.
+In July 2016, GSP airport and Senator International of Germany announced that a regularly scheduled twice-weekly cargo service would start in November 2016 between GSP airport and Munich, Germany.
+The cargo service would be the first scheduled international route for the airport.
+Senator International started the international cargo service to Germany in November 2016, operated by Air Atlanta Icelandic with a Boeing 747-400F aircraft, to both Munich and Frankfurt–Hahn Airport.